 A merchandising company sells merchandise inventory to customers.
 Accounting for companies that sell inventory is more complex than for service companies.

-See all the financial accounting chapters in The Ultimate Guide to Learn Financial Accounting.
+For all the chapters, see The Ultimate Guide to Learn Financial Accounting.

 Contents